waterfeet/DoroPet_V3/README.en.md

 ## License

-This project uses the MIT License, see [LICENSE](LICENSE) file for details.
+This project uses the Apache-2.0 License, see [LICENSE](LICENSE) file for details.

 ## Acknowledgments